 London has so much to offer, it can be difficult to know where to start if you’re planning a trip to the capital.
 With countless great restaurants, an incredible array of shops, no end of museums, galleries and events happening, it’s a little daunting.
 Here’s where we can help.

-If you’re hopping on a train to the city and looking to fully immerse yourself in its vibrant culture (without spending a fortune), then read on…
+And if you’re hopping on a train to the city and looking to fully immerse yourself in its vibrant culture (without spending a fortune), then read on.

 Food and Drink